jakubknejzlik/js-core-data/docs/migrations.md

 - `options`
     - `ignoreMissingVersion` - when `true` sync doesn't fail if no current version is found in `_meta` table
     - `force` - force recreate schema (drops all tables and creates them again)
+    - `automigration` - see below for more information

 Example: